Skip to Content

 Please e-mail a copy of the application to the Animal Welfare Officer for initial review and comment.

-Once approved for submission, please send one original signed and single-sided application, plus fifteen (15) copies, to:
+Once approved for submission, please send one original signed application to:

 The Secretary, Animal Ethics Committee